 Nearly 6,200 Tar Heels celebrated their graduation at Sunday’s Spring Commencement, where keynote speaker Frank Bruni challenged the Class of 2022 to choose happiness and count their blessings.
 Bruni encouraged … Continued

-Bookmark This is a feature that highlights new books by College faculty and alumni, published the first week of each month.
-This month’s featured book: “Everywhere You Don’t Belong” by … Continued
+Bookmark This is a feature that highlights new books by College faculty and alumni.
+This month’s featured book: “Prague: Belonging in the Modern City” (Harvard University Press) by Chad Bryant, … Continued

 Following graduation, Ph.D. student Lucia Stavig plans to continue advocacy work and to uplift the efforts of Indigenous women and communities so they can heal.
 At Carolina, her adviser was … Continued

 The Carolina community near and far can join in on the Doctoral Hooding and Commencement celebrations by livestreaming the ceremonies at commencement.unc.edu.